-Paper 5 (11/2 h)(30 marks)
+Paper 5 (11⁄2 h)(30 marks)

 This will feature experiments and investigations of a more demanding nature, the Examiners will not be restricted by subject content.
 Approximately 30% of the marks will be for assessment of planning skills.
-The scope of the practical test is indicated in the Practical Chemistry syllabus section.
+The scope of the practical test is indicated in the Practical Chemistry syllabus section and may test a wider variety of skills and more complicated titrations, investigations and analysis.